mwwoodworth/myroofgenius-app/README.md

 ### Deprecated Bootstrap Script
 The helper script `scripts/bootstrap_codex.sh` previously bootstrapped the Codex CLI.
-The CLI has been removed, so this script is obsolete and kept only for reference.
+The CLI has been removed, so this script does nothing and is kept only for historical reference.
+Feel free to delete it locally.